-Note - State fair fashion revue grand champion will be selected from the six senior sewing category champions modeling their sewn garment or outfit plus the advanced consumer clothing champion modeling their purchased outfit.
+Note - State fair fashion revue grand champion will be selected from the six senior sewing category champions modeling their sewn garment or outfit.

 This project teaches youth skills to present themselves in a professional manner by providing an opportunity for youth to model the outfit constructed in the 4-H sewing project.